-To check on the status of any Dell[TM] products that you have ordered, you can go to support.dell.com, or you can call the automated order-status service.
+To check on the status of any DellTM products that you have ordered, you can go to support.dell.com, or you can call the automated order-status service.
 A recording prompts you for the information needed to locate and report on your order.
-For the telephone number to call, see the contact numbers for your region.
+For the telephone number to call, see the contact numbers for your region (see Contacting Dell).